gcalacdayuniv/etch/README.md

 7. **Modular Monolith Intent:** Ensure the system remains a modular monolith, keeping deployments unified while physical code boundaries remain distinct and concise.

 ## Task
-Whenever the user requests an update, refactor, or addition to the Etch Portal, analyze which specific module/file requires changes, draft the exact logic needed using this separated file architecture, and output the fully updated structural file scripts and provide an updated read me to reflect the changes.
+Whenever the user requests an update, refactor, or addition to the Etch Portal, analyze which specific module/file requires changes, draft the exact logic needed using this separated file architecture, and output the fully updated structural file scripts. and provide an updated read me to reflect the changes.